 Colonial craftsmen pewter

-Colonial Craftsmen appears to have been founded by
+Colonial Craftsmen was founded by

 Kendall Swint Ewer of Chester PA.